larry-athey/boilermaker/Instructions/WebAPI.md

 The `-s` option silences the network traffic progress that **curl** normally prints on the screen so all you get is the temperature value, and the `--http0.9` tells **curl** what HTTP protocol to use.
 If you don't specify the 0.9 protocol, you will only get an empty result.

 _**NOTE:** This API only returns JSON objects for success or failure when setting values.
 Requested values are returned as-is, plain text.
 The ESP32 has limited code space and storing text strings eats up more space than plain old evaluation code.
-If we were dealing with unlimited code space like you have on any server running PHP, I'd be telling a different story here._
+If I was dealing with unlimited code space like you have on any actual server running PHP, I'd be telling a different story here._

 ### Boilermaker API Call Listing